spiffe/go-spiffe/v2/examples/spiffe-grpc/README.md

 conn, err := grpc.DialContext(ctx, "localhost:50051", grpc.WithTransportCredentials(credentials.NewTLS(tlsConfig)))
 ```

-In both cases, a [tlsconfig.Authorizer](../../spiffetls/tlsconfig/authorizer.go#L12) is set to validate the workload is authorized to connect to the other peer.
-In this example, the [tlsconfig.Authorizer](../../spiffetls/tlsconfig/authorizer.go#L12) was used to allow the client to reach the server and vice versa.
+The [tlsconfig.Authorizer](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls/tlsconfig?tab=doc#Authorizer) is used to authorize the mTLS peer.
+In this example, both the client and server use it to authorize the specific SPIFFE ID of the other side of the connection.

-That is it.
-The go-spiffe library fetches and automatically renews the X.509 SVIDs of both workloads according to the policy defined in the Workload API provider configuration.
-In this case, the SPIRE server configuration file.
+That is it!
+The go-spiffe library fetches and automatically renews the X.509 SVIDs of both workloads from the Workload API provider (i.e. SPIRE).

 As soon as the mTLS connection is established, the client sends a message to the server and gets a response.